realworldocaml/book/book/concurrent-programming/README.md

 ### Thread-Safety and Locking

 Once you start working with system threads, you'll need to be careful about mutable data structures.
-Most mutable OCaml data structures do not have well-defined semantics when accessed concurrently by multiple threads.
-The issues you can run into range from runtime exceptions to corrupted data structures to, in some rare cases, segfaults.
-That means you should always use mutexes when sharing mutable data between different systems threads.
-Even data structures that seem like they should be safe but are mutable under the covers, like lazy values, can have undefined behavior when accessed from multiple threads. [mutexes]{.idx}[segfaults]{.idx}[threads/locking and]{.idx}[threads/thread-safety]{.idx}
+Most mutable OCaml data structures will behave non-determinstically when accessed concurrently by multiple threads.
+The issues you can run into range from runtime exceptions to corrupted data structures.
+That means you should almost always use mutexes when sharing mutable data between different systems threads.
+Even data structures that seem like they should be safe but are mutable under the covers, like lazy values, can behave in surprising ways when accessed from multiple threads. [mutexes]{.idx}[segfaults]{.idx}[threads/locking and]{.idx}[threads/thread-safety]{.idx}

 There are two commonly available mutex packages for OCaml: the `Mutex` module that's part of the standard library, which is just a wrapper over OS-level mutexes and `Nano_mutex`, a more efficient alternative that takes advantage of some of the locking done by the OCaml runtime to avoid needing to create an OS-level mutex much of the time.
 As a result, creating a `Nano_mutex.t` is 20 times faster than creating a `Mutex.t`, and acquiring the mutex is about 40 percent faster.

-Overall, combining Async and threads is quite tricky, but it can be done safely if the following hold:
+Overall, combining Async and threads is quite tricky, but it's pretty simple if the following two conditions hold:

 - There is no shared mutable state between the various threads involved.

 - The computations executed by `In_thread.run` do not make any calls to the Async library.

-It is possible to safely use threads in ways that violate these constraints.
+That said, you can safely use threads in ways that violate these constraints.
 In particular, foreign threads can acquire the Async lock using calls from the `Thread_safe` module in Async, and thereby run Async computations safely.
 This is a very flexible way of connecting threads to the Async world, but it's a complex use case that is beyond the scope of this chapter.
-[system threads]{.idx}